macqueen0987/rimworld-openworld-discord-bot/README.md

 Warning: bot and server doesn't work on Windows, all it does is updating mods
 This is a auto server mod update program and a Discord.py bot that helps taking care of rimworld openworld mod server.

-I'll try to add more features in the future
+There may be some bugs, and I'll try to fix, add more features in the future
 and my english is terrible so are my codes.... but it works anyway
 ## What can it do?
 * update mods in mod collection